 - Demand paging: start up process with no pages loaded, load a page when a page fault for it occurs, i.e. wait until it absolutely MUST be in memory.
-Almost all paging systems are like this. - Request paging: let user say which pages are needed.
+Almost all paging systems are like this. - Request paging: let application say which pages are needed.
 What's wrong with this?
-Users don't always know best, and aren't always impartial.
+Application (programmers) don't always know best, and aren't always impartial.
 They will overestimate needs.
-Overlays are even more draconian than request paging. - Prepaging: bring a page into memory before it is referenced (e.g. when one page is referenced, bring in the next one, just in case).
-Hard to do effectively without a prophet, may spend a lot of time doing wasted work.
+Moreover, violates transparency of virtual memory. - Prepaging: bring a page into memory before it is referenced (e.g. when one page is referenced, bring in the next one, just in case).
+Hard to do effectively without an oracle, may spend a lot of time doing wasted work.